Actions on Materiality

 Reasons why materiality is important for our business

-Over the entire business process, from drilling of natural gas to supply, the Osaka Gas Group, as an energy business operator, sees it as important to promote more efficient use of natural resources based on the 3Rs (reduce, reuse and recycle) and to reduce the load on the environment in doing business.
+Over the entire business process, from drilling of natural gas to supply of city gas, the Daigas Group, as an energy business operator, sees it as important to promote more efficient use of natural resources based on the 3Rs (reduce, reuse and recycle) and to reduce the load on the environment in doing business.

 Inside of the Group